munificent/craftinginterpreters/book/superclasses.md

 ^code set-has-superclass (1 before, 1 after)

-That's the first step.
-Now each class that uses inheritance gets a local variable named "super" that reliably stores a reference to the class's superclass.
-That variable is available on the stack to all of the methods.
-Because it uses our existing machinery for capturing local variables in closures, the VM can even hoist the superclass reference into an upvalue if a function inside a method captures it.
+This machinery gives us a mechanism at runtime to access the superclass object of the surrounding subclass from within any of the subclass's methods -- simply emit code to load the variable named "super".
+That variable is a local outside of the method body, but our existing upvalue support enables the VM to capture that local inside the body of the method or even in functions nested inside that method.

 ## Super Calls

-We have the data we need to implement super calls.
+With that runtime support in place, we are ready to implement super calls.
 As usual, we go front to back, starting with the new syntax.
 A super call <span name="last">begins</span>, naturally enough, with the `super` keyword:

 <aside name="last">